Robert U. Ayres

 Biography

-“Bob”, on his 90th birthday (29 June 2022), deserves recognition for his extensive studies on material and energy flows and his insightful and tireless efforts to align economic theory with the fundamental laws of physics.
-The father of material balance principles and life-cycle analysis, he is considered one of the academics at the origins of industrial ecology and sustainability.
-His work recognizes the fundamental and unique role energy plays in the economy.
-He has worked tirelessly at providing a more realistic material grounding of economic models.
-One of his most-read articles is his 1969 article with Allen V. Kneese proposing economic science to treat externalities.
-It was published in the American Economic Review and was entitled Production, Consumption, and Externalities.
-The current climate crisis is proof by itself that the warning was not sufficiently heard.
+The father of material balance principles and life-cycle analysis, Bob -- as he was known -- was considered one of the academics at the origins of industrial ecology and sustainability.
+His work recognises the fundamental and unique role energy plays in the economy.
+He worked tirelessly at providing a more realistic material grounding of economic models.
+One of his most-read articles is his 1969 article, entitled Production, Consumption, and Externalities, with Allen V. Kneese that proposed economic science to treat externalities.
+It was published in the American Economic Review.
+The current climate crisis is proof that the warning was not sufficiently heard.

 Some References on Robert Ayres